Funds see no silver bullet in short-selling ban

 Mutual fund managers have exited bank stocks and bonds in droves in recent weeks to counter a repeat of the blistering criticisms that they responded too slowly to the vagaries of 2008, losing their clients billions of euros in the process.

-They have been unimpressed with the euro zone efforts to tackle soaring funding costs for Europe's weakest economies with piecemeal policies such as bond-purchasing programmes that threaten the vitality of its strongest members.
+They have been unimpressed with the euro zone efforts to tackle soaring funding costs for Europe's weakest economies with piecemeal policies like bond purchasing programmes that effectively threaten the vitality of its strongest members.

-"I can see the logic of why they are selling," said Carl Astorri, global head of economics and asset strategy at Coutts, part of Britain's Royal Bank Scotland.
+"I can see the logic of why they are selling," Carl Astorria, global head of economics and asset strategy at Coutts, part of Britain's Royal Bank Scotland (RBS.L).

-Ironically, the ban is likely to have little effect on hedge funds, who are mostly sticking with their holdings in bank stocks and have few short positions on financials.
+The ban is likely to have little effect on hedge funds, who, ironically, are sticking with their holdings in bank stocks and who have few short positions on financials.

 However, for the few hedge funds shorting European banks, the ban could actually force them to sell stocks as managers often match a short position with a long position -- buying a stock -- on another stock in the same sector.